Dan-Patterson/geonumeracy/docs/crossings.md

 **Notations**

-Points are represented by a numpy Nx2 ndarray.
-For example, this is a square.
-The first column is the X-coordinates and the second column is the Y-coordinates.
+Points can be represented by a numpy Nx2 ndarray.
+The X coordinates are in the first column and the Y coordinates in the second column.
+Each row is a point.

 ```
 pnts # -- An array of points